ExterGr/ExterGr/README.md

 ### Hi there 👋, I'm Ivan
 #### Full-stack web developer
 I'm a software developer who is passionate about the fields of technology.
-I'm constantly learning new techniques and new technologies to improve al my skills.
-Recently i completed an full-stack web development course on [HENRY](https://soyhenry.com/), where I invest more than 650 hours of pure coding and learning.
+I'm constantly learning new techniques and new technologies to improve all my skills.
+Recently I completed a full-stack web development course on [HENRY](https://soyhenry.com/), where I invest more than 650 hours of pure coding and learning.

 Skills: HTML / CSS / SASS/ Bootstrap & Material UI / JavaScript / REACT / Node JS / Express / SQL / Postgres / Sequelize